Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > To change the characteristics of the spring, change the position constraint values on the Spring Constraint/Overshoot object.
 >
-> Sources > Overshoot (default 4) dampens acceleration, the higher the value the slower Spring Constraint/Container accelerates.
->
-> Sources > Target (default 1.1) controls the strength of the spring.
+> Sources > SpringTarget (default 1.1) controls the strength of the spring.
 Higher values make it harder to stretch the spring.
 Min: 1, Max: 2
+>
+> Sources > Overshoot (default 4) dampens acceleration, the higher the value the slower Spring Constraint/Container accelerates.

 </details>